 Bradshaw is a tiny village located in the state of Nebraska.
 With a population of 280 people and just one neighborhood, Bradshaw is the 194th largest community in Nebraska.

-Bradshaw is a blue-collar town, with 41.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Bradshaw, you'll notice that it is more blue-collar than most other communities in America.
+41.73% of Bradshaw’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bradshaw is a village of production and manufacturing workers, professionals, and sales and office workers.
 There are especially a lot of people living in Bradshaw who work in teaching (17.99%), sales jobs (12.23%), and management occupations (10.79%).

 Bradshaw is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Bradshaw’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.